(thanks for the inspiration JD and RM)

 Importantly, many koans are designed not only to lead to self-realization, but also to develop a dialog between teacher and student.
 Thus, the answer is not relevant, except as an objective to yield awareness and deepen connection, both of which are materially important.

 Furthermore, I would argue that this devotion to "answers" is wholly misguided.
-An easy question yields and easy answer, which is of little value.
+An easy question yields an easy answer, which is of little value.
 Once we think we know the answer, accepting it often makes our drive to question fade away.
 We feel satisfied without exploring deeper.
 We give up and let go.
 For hundreds of years people were content with the answer to "what does our world look like?" being that the Earth was flat and they had no great desire to seek another answer.

 However, a perfect question yields a robust and meaningful answer, which naturally leads to other good questions.